sorofaf-hue/Expense-Tracking-System/README.md

 POST /analytics/
 ```

-Returns total spending and percentage breakdown by expense category for a selected date range.
+Returns total spending and percentage breakdown by category for a selected date range.

 ### Monthly Analytics